BarbzCodez/BarbzCodez/README.md

 ### Adding a Theme

-Now that you have a resume uploaded, lets add a theme so that it looks like a resume on your website.
+Now that you've uploaded a resume, add a theme so that it looks like a resume on your website.

 1. Go to [https://github.com/elipapa/markdown-cv](https://github.com/elipapa/markdown-cv)
 2. Click on **Code > Download ZIP**.
 3. Click on **Extract All** to unzip the files.
 4. Open the extracted folder and drag the following files into your repository: `_config.yml` and the folders `_layouts` and `media`.
-   > When copying your folders, if you get a popup asking if you want to copy the media or folder, click on **Copy Folder** and it would be added to your side bar.
+   > If you get a popup asking if you want to copy the media or folder, click  **Copy Folder** and it would be added to your side bar.

 If done successfully, you should see the following on your Explorer: